MicrosoftDocs/microsoft-365-docs/microsoft-365/commerce/licenses/buy-licenses.md

 - If you have a Microsoft Customer Agreement (MCA) billing account type, you must be a Billing account owner or contributor, or a Billing profile owner or contributor to do the tasks in this article.
 - If you have a Microsoft Online Subscription Agreement (MOSA) billing account type, you must be a Global or Billing admin to complete the tasks in this article.
 For more information, see [About admin roles](../../admin/add-users/about-admin-roles.md).
 - You can [add users and assign licenses at the same time](../../admin/add-users/add-users.md).
-- If you bought your subscription through a Microsoft representative, contact them directly for help with increasing or reducing your license count.
+- If you bought your subscription through a Microsoft representative, contact them directly to increase or reduce your license count.
 - You can't reduce the number of licenses for your subscription if all licenses are currently assigned to users.
 To reduce the number of licenses, first [unassign one or more licenses from users](../../admin/manage/assign-licenses-to-users.md), then remove the licenses from the subscription.

 > [!NOTE]